Previous dayApril 11, 2026Next day

 7.0 km---✓ ReviewedUSGS →

-A magnitude 2.3 earthquake was recorded 106 km N of Yakutat, Alaska on April 11, 2026 at 19:21 UTC.
-Coming 11 hours after a magnitude 2.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-This was a shallow crustal earthquake, focused at 7.0 km depth.
+Seismographs logged a magnitude 2.3 earthquake 106 km N of Yakutat, Alaska with origin time 19:21 UTC on April 11, 2026.
+It arrived roughly 11 hours after a larger magnitude 2.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The hypocenter lay at 7.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.500°, -139.628°.
+The epicenter is at 60.500°, -139.628°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11